 Table of Contents

 Oxycodone is a powerful prescription opioid and is one of the most frequently prescribed medications in America used to treat moderate to severe pain.
 While it can be very helpful for some patients, the drug does come with significant risks, including side effects ranging from drowsiness and nausea to dry mouth and loss of appetite.

 Oxycodone also has the potential for misuse and is one of the most abused prescription medications in the country.
 When used in excess, it creates feelings of euphoria that makes normal activities, like driving, dangerous.

 What Are the Side Effects of Oxycodone and Alcohol?

 There are stringent warnings against mixing oxycodone with alcohol, and for good reason.
 While both substances can have negative side effects on their own, they are only compounded when mixed.

 There are major risks associated with combining oxycodone and alcohol, meaning that the risks of interactions highly outweigh any potential benefits, especially for people who may be overusing either substance.
 Some of the side effects of combining oxycodone with alcohol may include:

 Dangers of Mixing Oxycodone and Alcohol

-Because drinking alcohol is part of daily life for some people, they may not even realize that they should discontinue use while taking prescription narcotics.
-When given a prescription, always consult your doctor about potential side effects and dangerous combinations.
+Because drinking alcohol is part of daily life for many people, they may not even realize that they should stop drinking while taking prescription narcotic drugs.
+When given a prescription, always consult a doctor about potential side effects and dangerous combinations.